Iron Deficiency (Anemia) Symptoms, Causes and Risk Factors - Dr. Axe

 • Age and sex (see below)

-The amount of iron that someone needs daily in order to prevent an iron deficiency varies a lot depending on their age and gender.
+The amount of iron that someone needs daily in order to prevent an iron deficiency varies a lot depending on age and gender.
 Iron can be one of the most common nutrient deficiencies among women.
-Women need more iron than men do because they lose a certain amount of iron during their normal menstrual cycle each month.
+Women need more iron than men do because they lose a certain amount of iron during their normal menstrual cycles each month.

 Starting at around the time of adolescence when a woman begins having her menstrual cycle, her daily needs of iron increases, but then the level will decrease once again as the woman reaches menopause.
-Women who are between the ages of 19 to 50 need to get the most iron of any group — about 18 milligrams of iron each day.
+Women who are between the ages of 19 to 50 need to get the most iron of any group, about 18 milligrams of iron each day.

 However, men of the same age can get away with having much less and will still be at a lower risk for having an iron deficiency.
-Men need just about 8 milligrams of iron daily.
+Men need just about eight milligrams of iron daily.

-Blood Test
+Blood test

 Luckily, an iron deficiency is usually pretty easy to identify with a simple blood test done at your doctor’s office, called a serum ferritin test.
 In fact, some people find out that they may have an iron deficiency when they attempt to donate blood at a blood donation center and the required screening test reveals that their iron levels are low.